-The reporting criteria used for the preparation of the Report are the Sustainability Reporting Standards of the Global Reporting Initiative (GRI) and the applied supplemental reporting criteria as disclosed in the chapter “Other Information” of the annual report.
+The reporting criteria used for the preparation of the sustainability information are the Sustainability Reporting Standards of the Global Reporting Initiative (GRI) and the applied supplemental reporting criteria as disclosed in the chapter ‘Other information’ of the annual report.

 The absence of an established practice on which to draw, to evaluate and measure non-financial information allows for different, but acceptable, measurement techniques and can affect comparability between entities and over time.

 Consequently, the sustainability information needs to be read and understood together with the reporting criteria used.

 Based on our professional judgement we determined materiality levels for each relevant part of the sustainability information and for the sustainability information as a whole.
 When evaluating our materiality levels, we have taken into account quantitative and qualitative considerations as well as the relevance of information for both stakeholders and the company.

 We agreed with the supervisory board that misstatements which are identified during the audit and which in our view must be reported on quantitative or qualitative grounds, would be reported to them.

 Limitations to the scope of our audit